 - Lower CPC.

-- Bottom line ROI.
+- Bottom-line ROI.

 - Additional marketing investment.

-Examples of winning SEO strategies
+Examples of Winning SEO Marketing Strategies

 Lesson: Fix all site errors first and then optimize existing copy for immediate SEO gain.